-- (A) The requirements of this section apply to development on or adjacent to [Approval by the Parks and Recreation Board is required to place fill in] Lake Austin, Lady Bird Lake, or Lake Walter E. Long. - (B) Except as otherwise provided by this section, placing fill or dredging in a lake is prohibited. - [(B) A person must file a written application with the Parks and Recreation Board for an approval under this section. - (C) This subsection applies to a development application that includes a proposal to modify the shoreline of Lake Austin, Lady Bird Lake, or Lake Walter E. Long; or dredge in or along that lake. - (1) Before the director may approve the development application, the director must submit the development application to the Parks and Recreation Board. - (2) The board shall review and comment on: - (a) the navigational safety of the proposed development; and - (b) the effect of the development on the recreational and natural character of the lake. - (3) The board may develop specific criteria for determining: - (a) the navigational safety of a proposed development; or - (b) the effect of a proposed development on the recreational and natural character of Lake Austin, Lady Bird Lake, or Lake Walter E. Long.] - (C) A retaining wall, bulkhead, or other erosion protection device may not capture or recapture land from a lake unless doing so is required to restore the shoreline to whichever of the following boundaries would encroach the least into the lake: - (1) the shoreline as it existed 10 years prior to the date of application, with documentation as prescribed by the Environmental Criteria Manual; or - (2) the lakeside boundary of the subdivided lot line. - (D) A bulkhead may be replaced in front of an existing bulkhead once, if:
+- (A) The requirements of this section apply to development on or adjacent to [Approval by the Planning Commission is required to place fill in] Lake Austin, Lady Bird Lake, or Lake Walter E. Long. - (B) Except as otherwise provided by this section, placing fill or dredging in a lake is prohibited. - [(B)] [A person must file a written application with the Planning Commission for an approval under this section.] - [(C)] [This subsection applies to a development application that includes a proposal to modify the shoreline of Lake Austin, Lady Bird Lake, or Lake Walter E. Long; or dredge in or along that lake.] - [(1)] [Before the director may approve the development application, the director must submit the development application to the Parks and Recreation Board.

-the existing bulkhead was legally constructed; and (1)construction of the replacement bulkhead does not change the location of (2) the shoreline by more than 6 inches; and 3 the director determines that there is no reasonable alternative to 4 replacement of the bulkhead in the location of the existing bulkhead.
-5 The director may approve less than 25 cubic yards of dredging in a lake if the 6 dredging is necessary for navigation safety.
-7 8 PART 21.
-This ordinance takes effect on 9 10 PASSED AND APPROVED 11 12 13 14 15 , 2013 Lee Leffingwell 16 Mayor 17 18 9 20 APPROVED: ATTEST: Karen M. Kennard Jannette S. Goodall 21 City Clerk 22 City Attorney 23 24 25
+- [(2)] [The board shall review and comment on:] - [(a)] [the navigational safety of the proposed development; and] - [(b)] [the effect of the development on the recreational and natural character of the lake.] - [(3)] [The board may develop specific criteria for determining:] - [(a)] [the navigational safety of a proposed development; or] - [(b)] [the effect of a proposed development on the recreational and natural character of Lake Austin, Lady Bird Lake, or Lake Walter E. Long.] - (C) A retaining wall, bulkhead, or other erosion protection device may not capture or recapture land from a lake unless doing so is required to restore the shoreline to whichever of the following boundaries would encroach the least into the lake: - (1) the shoreline as it existed 10 years prior to the date of application, with documentation as prescribed by the Environmental Criteria Manual; or - (2) the lakeside boundary of the subdivided lot line. - (D) A bulkhead may be replaced in front of an existing bulkhead once, if: - (1) the existing bulkhead was legally constructed; and - (2) construction of the replacement bulkhead does not change the location of the shoreline by more than 6 inches; and - (3) the director of the Watershed Protection Department determines that there is no reasonable alternative to replacement of the bulkhead in the location of the existing bulkhead. - (E) The director may approve less than 25 cubic yards of dredging in a lake if the dredging is necessary for navigation safety.

+PART 22.
+This ordinance takes effect on July 7, 2014.